 - Meditative Movement exercises focus on health, relaxation, energy, and vitality.
 You'll learn and practice gentle, energy activating, and slow flowing movements designed to release stress, tension, and tightness, and activate internal energy for improved performance.

 - Biofeedback Training uses scientific equipment to measure and return physiological information, such as heart rate.
-Starting in late January 2018, our new biofeedback and virtual reality training center will provide an innovative, scientific, and effective approach to wellness.
+The new biofeedback and virtual reality training center provides an innovative, scientific, and effective approach to wellness.
 You'll learn and practice skills and fun ways to reduce stress, balance emotions, build resilience, and improve your performance at work, home, or wherever you are in life.

 - Wellness Activities are also a part of treatment in USP.
 It's common to become so absorbed in work or personal problems that we forget how to enjoy life.
 Our wellness activities are designed to help you re-discover doing things that are enjoyable and support your well-being.
-Fly-fishing, equine-assisted activities, hiking, snowshoeing, and basketball are just some of the activities that you may participate in during the program.
+Fly-fishing, ice-fishing, hiking, and snowshoeing are just some of the activities that you may participate in during the program.
 The level of effort required is geared to each person’s physical conditioning and abilities.

 Do I have to be a member of a uniformed service?
 Yes.
 You should be an active or retired member of a uniformed service, which includes law enforcement, fire, corrections, and military.
 Emergency medical service personnel, such as paramedics and emergency medical technicians are also eligible to participate in any of our programs.
 At admission, you must provide verification of your uniformed service, such as an active or retired identification card or discharge and separation papers (e.g., DD Form 214).